OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-50.md

 As when God overthrew Sodom and Gomorrah with their neighbouring towns,” declares the Lord, “so no one will live there; no people will dwell in it.

 ## Jeremiah 50:41
-“Look!
+“Behold!
 A people is coming from the north; a great nation and many kings are being stirred up from the ends of the earth.

 ## Jeremiah 50:42
 They are armed with bows and javelins; they are cruel and without mercy.
 Their voice roars like the sea as they ride on horses; they come like men in battle formation against you, Daughter Babylon.